SwarupKharul/Virtuable/README.md

 # Virtuable
+**Objective**:
-**Objective**: We aim to assist visually impaired people to efficiently interact and attend virtual meetings.
+We aim to assist visually impaired people to efficiently interact and attend virtual meetings.

-**The problem we are aiming to solve**: solves problems related to accessibility and involvement of the visually impaired in online meetings, such as inability in visually locating and pressing the specific keys to access the desired features like mic button, etc. Our project will enable them to quickly access all the desired features on an online platform using hand gestures as a tool.
+**The problem we are aiming to solve**:
+Problems related to accessibility and involvement of the visually impaired in online meetings, such as inability in visually locating and pressing the specific keys to access the desired features like mic button, etc. Our project will enable them to quickly access all the desired features on an online platform using hand gestures as a tool.

-**Novelty of our project**: We have implemented new visual and audio features for enhancing accessibility on online platforms which previously didn’t exist.
+**Novelty of our project**:
+We have implemented new visual and audio features for enhancing accessibility on online platforms which previously didn’t exist.
 Our features can drastically enhance the interaction of visually impaired people in online meetings and allow effective communication and interaction required for socializing and learning on an online platform.

+**Tech Stack**:
-**Tech Stack**: Python – OpenCV, Django,
+Python – OpenCV, Django,
 JavaScript - Speech Recognition,
  HTML, CSS, Bootstrap

+**Implementation**:
-**Implementation**: We will use our website to implement our novel features.
+We will use our website to implement our novel features.
 We will use OpenCV for image processing and will use Django as the backend.
 We will use specific hand gestures and map them with buttons like Mute/Unmute, Hand raise, etc recognised by a distinct sound cue.
 We